These Police Food Conspiracy Theories Are Putting Workers of Color At Risk

 These recent accusations against fast food workers started on Monday night when three officers went to the hospital after drinking milkshakes they suspected to be poisoned with bleach.
 The New York City Patrolmen’s Benevolent Association (NYC PBA) and the Detective’s Endowment Agency (DEA) both publicly accused the Shake Shack employees of intentionally spiking the shakes.
 The small amount of cleaning solution that was in the drinks was attributed to a malfunction of the machine that makes the shakes; all three officers are fine.
 After the employees were cleared of any wrongdoing, Mayor Bill de Blasio ripped into the unions, saying he was "sick of" police unions spreading unsubstantiated rumors and accused them of "sowing division" in the city.

 Meanwhile, on Wednesday, a video of a police officer giving a play-by-play breakdown of how long her McDonald’s order was taking to arrive went viral, as she started to speculate that they were tampering with her food.
 When her coffee arrived, she told the worker to keep the food, because she was afraid to eat it.
 The video ended with the officers in tears, a plea for people to be nicer to cops, and the poster listing the phone number of that specific McDonald's location for anyone to call and voice their concerns.
+Richmond Hill Police Department issued a statement on Wednesday afternoon stating that the woman in the video is not a member of their department.

 Advertisement